cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ##First we need data
 1. https://www.kaggle.com/grasslover/spotify-music-genre-list/downloads/spotify-music-genre-list.zip/6
 2. Talk about kaggle here
+3. Open tsv fie and save as a csv

+##Review Data for process
+I like to use jupyter notebook and python to review my data however you dont have to do it this way.
+In this tutorial I have a jupyter notebook to clean my data.
+In a prodution setting you want to automate the cleaning and processing of your data.
+In other projects I have used data access layers with C# to grab just the data I want and process out special characters and other data attributes that can cause issues downstream.

 ##Import data to AML Visual Interface
 1. Select new